 Danish employment and labour law is based on three main foundations; (1) collective agreements between employers’ organisations and employees’ unions; (2) individual agreements between employers and employees; and (3) Danish legislation.

 Furthermore, when considering the foundation of the terms of employment in Danish employment and labour law, a general distinction must be made between blue-collar workers, skilled as well as unskilled, salaried employees and senior management.
-The main principles of the employment of the different types of workers are summarized in the following.
+The main principles of the employment of the different types of workers are summarised in the following.

 Collective agreements are normally considered essential as both parties, among other things, are given access to the possibility of industrial dispute procedures in the event of disagreements between the employer and the workers.
 Furthermore, during the term of the collective agreement, workers are not allowed to go on strike.

 Salaried employees are the only group of employees whose material employment terms are regulated by law.
-The Danish Act on Salaried Employees stipulates the minimum obligations of the employer towards salaried employees, such as notice of termination, severance payments, compensation for the employer’s non-objective termination of the employment contract, absence due to illness and requirements for the contents of competition and customer clauses etc.
+The Danish Act on Salaried Employees stipulates the minimum obligations of the employer towards salaried employees, such as notice of termination, severance payments, compensation for the employer’s non-objective termination of the employment contract, absence due to illness and requirements for the contents of competition and customer clauses etc. However, the Danish Act on Salaried Employees does not regulate wages and working hours as these terms are governed by individual agreements.

 The minimum termination notice of salaried employees is one to six months to the end of a month, depending on the seniority of the salaried employee.
 On the part of the employee, the notice of termination is one month.

 Salaried employees are generally protected against unfair dismissal.
-In case of unfair dismissal, the employee may be subject to compensation in the amount of up to six months' salary, provided that the employee has more than one year of seniority.
+In case of unfair dismissal, the employee may be entitled to compensation in the amount of up to six months' salary, provided that the employee has more than one year of seniority.

 The term “employee” does normally not include senior management.
 Consequently, senior management is most often neither covered by collective agreements nor the Act on Salaried Employees.
-As a consequence hereof, with regards to managing directors or general manager’s freedom of contract rules, the parties are free to agree on the terms and conditions of the employment.
+As a consequence hereof, with regards to managing directors or general managers’ freedom of contract rules, the parties are free to agree on the terms and conditions of the employment.

 Freedom of contract also applies with regards to non-competition and non-solicitation clauses, although such clauses may be set aside wholly or partly as being unfair or unreasonable.